EcoExtreML/STEMMUS_SCOPE_Processing/CONTRIBUTING.md

 the `Research`.
 4. After clicking on 'MATLAB', it asks for your account information that is connected to a MATLAB license.
-5. Open the file `run_model_in_matlab_dev.m` and set the paths inside the script.
+5. Open the file `STEMMUS_SCOPE_run.m` and set the paths inside the script and setup the model.
-6. Then, run the main script `run_model_in_matlab_dev.m`.
+6. Then, run the main script `STEMMUS_SCOPE_run.m`.

-## Recipe of model execution

-The execution of the model includes following steps:

-- Update/set config files
-- Create input directories, prepare input files
-- Run the model
-- Create output directories, prepare output files
-- Create exe file